 The weekend markets are the heartbeat of Fremantle, combining art and photography with tie-dye T-shirts, tasselled hammocks and a buskers corner.
 Out the back there's a buzzing food court where you can eat gozlemes, barbecued corn and fresh made paella.
 Open all day Friday, Saturday and Sunday, the markets also have stalls of cheap, fresh produce.
 Street performers draw crowds at the entrance off South Terrace.

 Get acquainted with Fremantle's colonial past and venture in to the World Heritage Fremantle Prison, where you'll hear rollicking tales of Irish escapees and cheeky bushrangers; add drama by going at night.
-Reservations are essential for the 90 minute Torchlight Tour (AUD$26).
-There's also a 2 1/2 hour Tunnels Tour (AUD $60), in which visitors are provided with hard hats, overalls, boots, and headlamps before descending 20 metres (65 feet) into the tunnels beneath the prison.
+Reservations are essential for the 90 minute Torchlight Tour.
+There's also a 2½ hour Tunnels Tour, in which visitors are provided with hard hats, overalls, boots, and headlamps before descending 20 metres (65 feet) into the tunnels beneath the prison.
 Alternatively, join a walking tour with Two Feet and a Heartbeat, which shares fascinating stories and local tales as you walk through the town's historical buildings.
 Lunch is included in the tour.

 Eat at Fremantle's best restaurants

-Fremantle is home to a number of unique eateries, such as Moore & Moore, where planter boxes, bike racks and, often, musicians welcome you at the door.
+Fremantle is home to a number of unique eateries, such as Moore & Moore, where planter boxes and bike racks welcome you at the door.
 Pass clusters of reclaimed furniture and a chaotic kitchen before emerging into the sunlight where you'll find a table-laden back garden.
-They do all-day breakfast here – try the smoked salmon and asparagus plate with herby yoghurt.
 For great ocean views, hit Bathers Beach House for lunch – you'll feel like you’re eating on the sand.
 Nearby is Bread in Common, a fantastic lunch or dinner spot filled with naked globes, communal wooden tables and pared-back brickwork.
-The industrial warehouse look is authentic: the venue dates back to the 1800s.
-Order the vinegar-licked lamb ribs, spuds roasted in duck fat and, of course, the baked in-house bread.
 Manuka Woodfire Kitchen is another gem, with everything on the menu cooked in the wood oven.
 Find it tucked away near the markets.